StarostinV/GIWAXS_GUI/README.md

 axes scale, image transformations - geometry toolbar on top left) and adopting the view by changing the colormap and its bounds (histogram widget on the right).
 An added segment immediately appears on the image viewer.
+Currently this widget does not support moving segments by dragging, but provides its visualization.

 ### Radial profile